 First on the list indicates that you received an email, a fax, or a letter.
-These would be communications that came to the contact information that is listed in the Provider Enrollment, Chain and Ownership System, that's commonly known as PECOS.
+These communications are distributed to the contact information that is listed in the Provider Enrollment, Chain and Ownership system, that's commonly known as PECOS.
 We do encourage everyone to confirm their PECOS information, and update if necessary, so that we can contact the appropriate person regarding CBR information.
 Confirming this information several times a year allows for that contact information to stay up to date and lessens any issues that may arise otherwise.